Willy-Kimura/TrialMaker.Demo/README.md

 Feel free to reach out via email for any consultations: wilskym[at]live[dot]com.

 You can also get the [complete source code](https://gum.co/qmWSh) if you'd love to build your own thing or extend the product even further.
+By purchasing either a license or the sources, you go a long way in supporting my projects and libraries.
+Many thanks!

 *Made with* 💛 *by Willy Kimura*